 Often, people who have dementia find it harder to respond to day and night transitions, which can make it difficult to get to sleep or stay asleep.
 A recent study found that adding daytime bright light exposure to the use of melatonin supplements improved sleeping patterns in dementia patients.
 They enjoyed longer uninterrupted sleep, fewer episodes of getting out of bed at night, and less agitated behavior.

 Adapted with permission from A Guide to Alzheimer's Disease, a special health report published by Harvard Health Publications.

+Caregiving for a loved one with dementia can be extremely demanding and stressful.
+Each day can bring more challenges and higher levels of anxiety, often without any signs of appreciation from the person you're caring for.
 Taking care of yourself and getting help and support is essential for both your well-being and your loved one’s quality of life.
 Respite care can provide a break to help you relieve stress and restore energy.
-Make use of any services available to you and don't be afraid of asking for help from other family members.
+Make use of any services available to you and ask for help from family members.
 It can make all the difference to your success as a caregiver.

 Resources and references

 Dealing with Behavior Problems – Links to detailed materials on agitation/anxiety, aggressiveness/combativeness, delusions/paranoia, apathy/depression, screaming/vocalization, sexual behavior problems and sleep disorders.
 (Alzheimer’s Association)

 for Someone with Dementia: Changes in Behaviour – Provides tips for dealing with unusual behaviors such as repetitive questions, phrases, or motions; following; calling out; lack of inhibition; laughing or crying uncontrollably; pacing; fidgeting; and suspiciousness.
 Links to articles on more common behaviors like wandering and aggressiveness.
 (Alzheimer's Society of the UK)